Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs_folder/prelab3.md

 [^6]: These sets are often referred to as Focal Sets.

 [^7]: In the paper, they refer to MCMC (Markov Chain Monte Carlo) as Bayesian Monte Carlo which is quite peculiar, since modern Bayesian inference is built on MCMC and not the other way around [a lecture on why MCMC is important to Bayesian inference](https://www.stats.ox.ac.uk/~reinert/mcmc/mcmc.pdf).

+[^8]: This is one of the reasons why this work exists - to help early simulation practitioners understand what to consider when doing simulation.